IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/offline.md

 Recent advances in deep learning are giving the possibility to address traditional NLP tasks in a new and completely different manner.
 One of these tasks is spoken language translation (SLT).
 For years, SLT has been addressed by cascading an automatic speech recognition (ASR) and a machine translation (MT) system.
 Recent trends rely on using a single neural network to directly translate the input audio signal in one language into a text in a different language without intermediate symbolic representations, e.g., transcriptions.

 The goal of the **Offline Speech Translation Task** is to examine automatic methods for translating audio speech in one language into text in the target language.
 This has to be done either by exploiting cascaded solutions or end-to-end approaches.
-Last year's results of IWSLT 2020 have shown that the performance of end-to-end models is approaching and even overtaking the results of cascade solutions.
-Hence, the question we want to answer this year is: **is the cascaded solution still the dominant technology in spoken language translation?**
+Last year's results of IWSLT 2021 have confirmed that the performance of end-to-end models is approaching the results of cascade solutions.
+Hence, the questions we want to answer this year are: **is the cascaded solution still the dominant technology in spoken language translation?** **Are the results obtained on English-German valid for other language directions?**

-In continuity with last year, the task addresses the translation of TED talks from English into German. **One test set will be released containing the same talks, respectively with and without audio segmentation.**
+Differently from last year, the task addresses the translation of TED talks from English into German (similar to previosu editions) and from English to Chinese and English to Japanese. **One test set will be released for each language direction containing the same talks, respectively with and without audio segmentation.**

 The system's performance will be evaluated with respect to their capability to produce translations similar to the target-language references.
 Such similarity will be measured in terms of multiple automatic metrics: BLEU, TER, BEER and characTER.
 The submitted runs will be ranked based on the BLEU calculated on the test set by using automatic resegmentation of the hypothesis based on the reference translation by [mwerSegmenter](https://www-i6.informatik.rwth-aachen.de/web/Software/mwerSegmenter.tar.gz).
 The detailed evaluation script can be found in the [SLT.KIT](https://github.com/isl-mt/SLT.KIT/blob/master/scripts/evaluate/Eval.sh).
+Moreover, to meet the requests of last year's participants, a human evaluation will be performed on the best performing submission of each participant.

 ## Evaluation Conditions